George Krucik, MD, MBA

 In addition to altering your diet, you might consider taking certain supplements to help treat frequent urination.
 Take a fiber supplement to prevent constipation, a risk factor for frequent urination, MayoClinic.com says.
 To support your bladder, you might take supplements of acetyl-L-carnitine, omega-3 fatty acids like fish oil, L-theanine, vitamin D, magnesium citrate, calcium citrate or probiotics like Lactobacillus acidophilus, notes the University of Maryland Medical Center.
 Talk with your healthcare provider before taking any supplements to ease frequent urination.

 Although you might be tempted to reduce your intake of liquids to ease frequent urination, you shouldn't limit your water consumption.
-Doing so can cause dehydration, so you should aim to drink six to eight glasses of filtered water each day, recommends the University of Maryland Medical Center.
+Doing so can cause dehydration, so you should aim to drink filtered water when you are thirsty, throughout the day, recommends the University of Maryland Medical Center.
 You can, however, make other lifestyle changes to help reduce frequent urination.
 You could try bladder training, which involves urinating only at scheduled times, says the University of Pittsburgh Medical Center.
 Performing Kegel exercises, quitting smoking and maintaining a healthy body weight can all reduce frequent urination, MayoClinic.com notes.
 If you can, exercise moderately for 30 minutes each day, about five days each week.
 Regular exercise can actually prevent urinary incontinence as well.

 Keep in mind that there are many different causes of frequent urination, so you must see your doctor for a proper diagnosis and treatment recommendations.
 Don't rely on dietary changes alone to treat frequent urination, warns MayoClinic.com.
 Your doctor may prescribe certain medications or therapies for your frequent urination, depending on the exact cause, notes the University of Maryland Medical Center.
 Work with a healthcare professional or registered dietitian while you're making any significant changes to your daily diet.